-South Korea summons China ambassador over fishing boat clash
+South Korea vows greater force against China fishing boats

-SEOUL South Korea summoned China's ambassador on Tuesday to protest against what it says was a deliberate collision by a Chinese fishing vessel with a South Korean coast guard patrol boat that later capsized and sank.
+SEOUL (Reuters) - South Korea said on Tuesday it would use greater force, including firearms, against Chinese boats fishing illegally in its waters and summoned China's ambassador to protest against a clash between a Chinese vessel and a coast guard boat.

+South Korean coast guard vessels regularly chase Chinese boats for fishing illegally off its coast, at times resulting in violent confrontations.

-Disputes over illegal fishing are an irritant in relations between China and U.S. ally South Korea, even as their economic relations grow close.
-They also share concern about North Korea's nuclear weapons and missile programs.
+The disputes are an irritant in relations between China and U.S. ally South Korea, even as their economic relations grow close and they share concerns about North Korea's nuclear weapons and missile programs.

+South Korea's coast guard said on Tuesday that its officers would be authorized to use firearms, including handguns and onboard cannon, against illegal Chinese fishing vessels if deemed threatening.

+"We will actively respond to Chinese fishing boats that obstruct justice by using all possible means if needed such as directly hitting and gaining control of those Chinese fishing boats as well as firing common weapons," Lee Choon-jae, deputy chief of South Korea's coast guard, told a news conference.

 South Korea's Ministry of Public Safety and Security, which oversees the coast guard, said one of its patrol boats sank last week during an operation to crack down on a group of Chinese vessels fishing illegally off the Korean peninsula's west coast.

 It said the patrol boat was rammed by one of the Chinese vessels.
+No injuries were reported.

-South Korean media reports have said the Chinese vessel fled the scene and was believed to have returned to its home port.
+The Chinese vessel fled the scene and returned to its home port, the South Korean coast guard said.

 Qiu Guohong, China's ambassador to South Korea, did not comment to reporters as he arrived at the foreign ministry.